-The Nature Conservancy and US Fish and Wildlife Service will work together to permanently protect native prairie and associated complexes of wetlands and native habitats in western and central Minnesota by purchasing approximately 2,250 acres of fee title properties and/or permanent habitat easements.
-Approximately 1,400 acres will be native prairie.
+The Nature Conservancy and US Fish and Wildlife Service will work together to permanently protect native prairie and associated complexes of wetlands and native habitats in western and central Minnesota by purchasing approximately 1,725 acres of fee title properties and/or permanent habitat easements, and restoration & enhancement of approximately 1,060 acres.
+Approximately 1,092 acres will be native prairie.
 Work will be focused in priority areas identified in the Minnesota Prairie Conservation Plan that have significant biodiversity by the Minnesota Biological Survey.